petermp79/coding-challenges/README.md

 Unfortunately, nowadays, many companies in the industry are blindly copying and incorporating this whole stupid coding challenge culture without thinking how it is going to effect someone else's career and life.
 Apparently, they all hope that the coding challenge will help them to pick out people with the highest IQ.
-Yet, most likely, it will favor those who are just grasduating from school or can afford to go through the coding challenge training long enough to memorize it all.
-In the process, it also causes loss of income and unnecessary hardship for those who desparately need a job to feed their family.
+Yet, most likely, what they got are those who are just graduating from school or can afford to go through the coding challenge training long enough to memorize it all.
+In the process, it also causes loss of income and unnecessary hardship for those who dont and desparately need a job to feed their family.

 Dont agree with me?
-Google "coding challenge", you will find tons of so-called algorithm experts trying to cashing in on people who are looking for a software engineer job.
+Google "coding challenge", you will find tons of so-called algorithm experts trying to cashing in on people who are looking for a software engineer job with all sorts of bootcamps, training videos, etc.

-Well, after this experience, I think I would better spend my time working on my own projects instead of wasting my time going through this whole coding "ritual" process.
-There are so many other interesting things that I want to spend my productive time on.
+Well, after this experience, I think I would better spend my time working on my own projects instead of wasting my time going through this whole coding challenge "ritual".

 So, I am done with coding challenge.
 Period.